inveniosoftware/docs-invenio-rdm/docs/releases/v14/upgrade-v14.0.md

         python_version = "3.14"
         ```

-3. Regenerate the lock file

-    === "uv"

-        ```bash
-        uv lock --refresh
-        ```

-    === "pipenv"

-        ```bash
-        pipenv lock
-        ```

-    You will then want to use a new virtualenv like [detailed below](#upgrade-option-2-new-virtual-environment).
-At this point you may want to re-install the v13 packages in this new environment just to make sure your instance is compatible with Python 3.14 and resolve any issues specific to that if any.
-Keep in mind that InvenioRDM v14 may resolve some too.

-4. Change the `FROM` line in your Dockerfile to a base image using Python 3.14
+3. Change the `FROM` line in your Dockerfile to a base image using Python 3.14

     ```Dockerfile
-    # TODO: Fill with appropriate source
-    FROM ghcr.io/...
+    FROM <Invenio base image with OS of your choice supporting v14 and running Python 3.14>
     ```

-## Switch from npm to pnpm — optional but recommended
+## Switch from npm to pnpm

+*Required for upgrade*: No, but recommended.
+If you want to keep using npm, settings to verify are detailed below.

+### Switching to pnpm

 [Pnpm](https://pnpm.io/) is now the recommended tool to manage Javascript dependencies in InvenioRDM (don't worry npm still works) because it is much faster, [has better protection against supply chain attacks](https://pnpm.io/supply-chain-security), and has good community support.
 If you have it installed, `invenio-cli` and lower level `invenio` commands will use it under the hood.